A guide to events in Southern Arizona this weekend

 Where: Sabino Canyon Recreation Area

 Mount Lemmon SkyCenter is hosting a free event this weekend at the Sabino Canyon Recreation Area.
 There will be activities all day long, including science talks, tours and stargazing.
 Those interested will have to pay a fee for parking.
-More details can be found here.
+More details can be found at skycenter.arizona.edu.